-Noting Resolution A33-14 (Appendix Q) on drawing the attention of aircraft manufacturers and operators to the need for future generations of aircraft to be designed so that they are capable of being operated efficiently, and with the least possible environmental disturbance, from aerodromes used for the operation of present-day jet aircraft;
+Noting Resolution A35-14 (Appendix Q) on drawing the attention of aircraft manufacturers and operators to the need for future generations of aircraft to be designed so that they are capable of being operated efficiently, and with the least possible environmental disturbance, from aerodromes used for the operation of present-day jet aircraft;

-1. Welcomes the adoption by the Council in June 2001 of the new, more stringent aircraft noise standard for inclusion in Annex 16, Volume I, Chapter 4;

-- 2. Requests the Council, with the assistance and co-operation of other bodies of the Organization and of other international organizations, to continue with vigour the work related to the development of Standards, Recommended Practices and Procedures and/or guidance material dealing with the impact of aviation on the environment; - 3.
-Requests the Council to ensure that its Committee on Aviation Environmental Protection (CAEP) pursues its work programme in the noise and emissions fields expeditiously in order that appropriate solutions can be developed as quickly as possible; - 4.
-Urges Contracting States from regions of the world that are currently not represented or under-represented in CAEP to participate in the Committee's work; and - 5.
+- 1. Welcomes the adoption by the Council in June 2001 of the new, more stringent aircraft noise standard in Annex 16, Volume I, Chapter 4 and the recent proposal for new, more stringent standards for emissions of oxides of nitrogen to be implemented on 1 January 2008; - 2.
+Requests the Council, with the assistance and cooperation of other bodies of the Organization and of other international organizations, to continue with vigour the work related to the development of Standards, Recommended Practices and Procedures and/or guidance material dealing with the impact of aviation on the environment; - 3.
+Requests the Council to ensure that its Committee on Aviation Environmental Protection (CAEP) pursues its work programme in the noise and emissions fields expeditiously in order that appropriate solutions can be developed as quickly as possible, and that the necessary resources are made available to do so; - 4.
+Urges Contracting States from regions of the world that are currently under-represented in CAEP to participate in the Committee's work; and - 5.
 Urges Contracting States to follow, where appropriate, the ICAO provisions developed pursuant to Clause 2 of this Appendix.